SDETVeena/Software-Testing-Orientation/blog-post-1.md

-# My First Blog Post

-This is some text for my blog post using **Markdown**!
+# Software testing orientation

+This is my first blog on github and hope you like it. so lets start learning fundamentals

-## Subheading
+## What is testing

-- Bullet point 1
+- testing in real life
+- testing in softwares
-- Bullet point 2
+-